x33MH/Password-Strength-Checker/README.md

    cd password-checker
 Install dependencies:

+2.**Install dependencies:**
-For GTK on Linux:
+   **For GTK on Linux
-bash
-Copy code
       sudo apt-get install libgtk-3-dev

-For GTK on Windows using MSYS2: bash
+   **For GTK on Windows using MSYS2:
-Copy code
       pacman -S mingw-w64-x86_64-gtk3

-Compile the project:
+3.**Compile the project**

-bash
-Copy code
-gcc -o password_checker password_checker.c $(pkg-config --cflags gtk+-3.0) $(pkg-config
+      gcc -o password_checker password_checker.c $(pkg-config --cflags gtk+-3.0) $(pkg-config --libs gtk+-3.0)
-Usage
-Run the program:

-bash
-Copy code
-./password_checker
-Enter a password to check its strength.

-Features
+## Features
-Real-time password strength evaluation
-Suggestions to improve password strength
+   -Real-time password strength evaluation -Suggestions to improve password strength
-Toggle password visibility
+   -Toggle password visibility

-Contributing
+##Contributing
    Contributions are welcome!
 Please follow these steps to contribute:

    Fork the repository.
    Create a new branch (git checkout -b feature-branch).
    Make your changes.
    Commit your changes (git commit -m 'Add some feature').
    Push to the branch (git push origin feature-branch).
    Open a Pull Request.

-License
+##License
    This project is licensed under the MIT License - see the LICENSE file for details.

-csharp
-Copy code

       This structure should give a good balance between being informative and concise.
-You can add or remove sections
+You can add or remove sections based on the specifics of your project.